 Shinto temples are usually called shrines.
 Private homes have small shrines or altars called kamidanas.
 The shrine’s most important building is generally used to house (enshrine) the sacred objects of kami.
 There may be other structures next to the main shrine as well.
 There is no worshipping at this central building.

 Confucianism and Taoism are both ancient Chinese styles of living (source).

-Confucianism believes in setting good examples for others to follow primarily in five key relationships: ruler & subject, wife & husband, older & younger sibling, friend & friend, father & son.
+Confucianism believes in setting good examples for others to follow.
+This holds true primarily in five key relationships.
+Ruler and subject, wife and husband, older and younger sibling, friend and friend, father and son.

-Taoism, aka daoism, was a way of living in which there were not many rules and believes in the dialectical philosophy of inaction.Through nature and harmony you can be happy.
+Taoism, aka daoism, is a way of living.
+There are not many rules and the followers believe in the dialectical philosophy of inaction.Through nature and harmony you can be happy.
 This is where yin and yang come from.
-Taoism is a religious-philosophical system developed by a special understanding of Tao (meaning Way).
+Taoism is a religious-philosophical system with a special understanding of Tao (meaning Way).
 Taoism is about the fundamental nature of the universe.

 A good traveler has no fixed plans, and is not intent on arriving.
 (Lao Tzu)

 When I visited the Taoist Temple of Heaven in Beijing I noticed how some followers would perform Chinese calligraphy with water on stone.
 The symbols would evaporate and disappear in a matter of seconds, evoking the ephemeral nature of physical reality.